MicrosoftDocs/SupportArticles-docs/support/browsers/cannot-read-pac-file.md

 ---
 # Windows 10 doesn't read a PAC file referenced by a file protocol

-This article solves an issue where a proxy auto-configuration (PAC) file that's referenced by a file protocol can't be read by Internet Explorer or Microsoft Edge.
+This article solves an issue where Internet Explorer or Microsoft Edge can't read a proxy auto-configuration (PAC) file referenced by a file protocol.

 _Original product version:_ &nbsp; Windows 10, Microsoft Edge, Internet Explorer 11
 _Original KB number:_ &nbsp; 4025058